chaoscalm/gramado/ama/README.md

-# core - The Gramado kernel
+# ama - Bootloader and kernel.

 ## What is Gramado?